jdekerautem/TurtleBot-Receptionist/README.md

 # TurtleBot-Receptionist
 Details on the Speech-interface package respnsible for speech recognition and generation of Turtelbot

 -- After the Pocketsphinx and sound_play packages installed, all the files need to be placed at /opt/ros/indigo/share/pocketsphinx/demo (If that's same with your system).
+    -> Don't forget to chmod +x ps_voice_nav.py

 -- Whenever there is a change in the corpus, update the dictionary and the language model (.dic and .lm) files in the            ps_voice_nav_commands.launch file.